Who are we? We are Lemberg Law, a Consumer Law Firm

-Kia’s all-new 2022 Niro is available in three distinct powertrain options.
-The manufacturer says these are “designed to meet the demands of every lifestyle.”
-But owners are finding that the plug-in hybrid (PHEV), the standard EV, and the hybrid electric (HEV) all have widespread problems.
-Owners are complaining about a malfunctioning powertrain, visibility issues, failing forward collision avoidance technology, and excessively loud alerts they label a safety hazard.
+The new 2022 Kia Nero is the last of the Niro’s first generation.
+It’s available as a plug-in hybrid (PHEV), a standard EV, and a hybrid gas-electric vehicle.
+But whatever your choice, owners are complaining about a malfunctioning powertrain, visibility issues, failing forward collision avoidance technology, and excessively loud alerts they label a safety hazard.

 A total of 20 complaints were lodged with the National Highway Traffic Safety Association (NHTSA) between September 28, 2021, and September 6, 2022.
 These are listed under the 2022 Kia Niro and the 2022 Kia Niro Electric.
 While several name the EV or PHEV, it isn’t always clear which of the electrified powertrain options the complaints relate to.
 There aren’t any complaints registered under the PHEV SUV or the Hybrid, but that’s probably due to owners failing to specify their vehicles.